 There are a number of generous incentives for solar power in New York State, and NY’s Solar Equipment Tax Credit is one of them.
 The Solar Tax Credit plays a major role in making solar energy installation in New York state a bright idea.
 But who qualifies to claim it and how much is it?

 Did you know?
 With tax credits you can save up to 25% if you get a system installed in New York State.
-If you own your system, you can save up to 47.5%.
-By shopping on our New York Solar Marketplace you can see these and other incentives in action, as well as compare quotes from multiple installers.
+By shopping on our New York Solar Marketplace you can see this incentive and others in action, as well as compare quotes from multiple installers.
 Get started with an instant estimate today.